Michael Hutchinson (ice hockey)

-Michael Edward Hutchinson (born March 2, 1990) is a Canadian professional ice hockey goaltender for the Columbus Blue Jackets of the National Hockey League (NHL).
-Hutchinson was selected by the Boston Bruins in the third round, 77th overall, of the 2008 NHL Entry Draft.
+Michael Edward Hutchinson (born March 2, 1990) is a Canadian professional ice hockey goaltender who is currently plays for Saimaan Pallo in the Finnish Liiga.
+Hutchinson was selected by the Boston Bruins in the third round, 77th overall, of the 2008 NHL entry draft.

 Playing career

 Amateur

 Hutchinson grew up playing minor hockey for the Barrie Icemen (now Jr. Colts) of the OMHA's Eastern AAA League.
 He was a member of the Ontario Blues summer hockey team that featured other notable graduates such as Steven Stamkos, John Tavares, Alex Pietrangelo, Michael Del Zotto, Stefan Della Rovere, Cody Hodgson and Cameron Gaunce.
 Hutchinson was selected in the third round, 69th overall, of the 2006 OHL Priority Selection by his hometown Barrie Colts.
 After three years in Barrie, Hutchinson was traded in the summer of 2009 to the London Knights, where he finished his junior career.

 Professional

+Boston Bruins

 On March 30, 2010, the Boston Bruins signed Hutchinson to a three-year, entry-level contract.
 Having split the 2010–11 season with the Bruins' minor league affiliates—the Providence Bruins of the American Hockey League (AHL) and the Reading Royals of the ECHL—on April 12, 2011, Hutchinson was recalled by Boston to the NHL.
 On March 3, 2012, just one day after his 22nd birthday, Hutchinson was recalled by Boston to serve as the team's back-up goaltender on the night due to an injury to starter Tuukka Rask.